Maldron/apollo-federation-file-upload/README.md

+# Archived 7/18/23

+We are moving away from supporting file uploads in GraphQL requests, based on our experiences and [best practices recommended by Apollo](https://www.apollographql.com/blog/backend/file-uploads/file-upload-best-practices/).

 # Apollo Federation file upload

 This is a minimally changed fork of [`apollo-federation-file-upload`](https://github.com/profusion/apollo-federation-file-upload) configured to use [`graphql-upload-minimal`](https://github.com/flash-oss/graphql-upload-minimal) instead of [`graphql-upload`](https://github.com/jaydenseric/graphql-upload).